Tan Malaka: Attempts at arrest

 In December 1926, Tan Malaka went to Bangkok, where he studied the defeat of PKI.
 He, along with Djamaludin Tamin and Subakat, established the Partai Republik Indonesia ("Republic of Indonesia Party") in early June 1927, distancing himself from the Comintern as well as, in the new party's manifesto, criticizing the PKI.
 While the party did have a small membership inside the country, it never grew to be a large organization; however, with the PKI gone underground, it was the only organization in the late 1920s which was publicly calling for immediate independence for Indonesia.
 Some party cadres included future-Vice President Adam Malik, future People's Consultative Assembly Speaker Chaerul Saleh, and poet and politician Mohammad Yamin.
 He then went back to the Philippines in August 1927.
-He was arrested on 12 August 1927 on charges entering illegally the Philippines territory.
-He was helped by Dr. San Jose Abad in court, however, he accepted the verdict that he would be deported to Amoy (Xiamen), China.
+He was arrested on 12 August 1927 for illegal entry into the Philippines.
+He was defended by Jose Abad Santos in court.
+However, he accepted the verdict that he would be deported to Amoy (Xiamen), China, to protect the people who helped him procure false papers.

 The police of the Kulangsu (Gulangyu) International Settlement, notified of Tan Malaka's passage to Amoy, waited for him in the harbor with the intention of arresting him for extradition to the Dutch East Indies, as the Dutch wanted to apprehend him and send him to the Boven-Digoel concentration camp.
 But he managed to escape as the sympathetic captain and crew protected him, entrusting his safety to a ship inspector.
 The ship inspector took Tan Malaka to a guest house from where he made his way to Sionching village with newly made acquaintances.
 Tan Malaka then traveled to Shanghai in the end of 1929.
 Poeze wrote that Malaka may have met Alimin there in August 1931, and made an agreement with him that Malaka would work again for the Comintern.
 Malaka moved to Shanghai in September 1932 after the attack made by the Japanese forces, and decided to go to India, disguised as a Chinese-Filipino and using an alias.
 When he was in Hong Kong in early October 1932, he was arrested by British officials from Singapore and was detained for several months.